Narven/rustwannabe/src/065-traits.md

 }
 ```

+Trait Rules:
-> Traits can implement other Traits
+* Traits can implement other Traits

-> Traits can have default behaviours
+* Traits can have default behaviours

 Implementing default behaviours in traits: